 Through the practice of yoga , we gain flexibility, strength, stability, stamina and with that confidence and a quieter mind, an inner stillness.

-I teach a variety of classes in Ealing and West Kensington, both general and intermediate level, which include asanas (postures), pranayama (breath control) and relaxation.
-I also enjoy teaching teenagers in a studio in Northfields and at triyoga as well as primary school children at a local school.
+I teach a variety of classes in Ealing and West Kensington, both general and intermediate level, which include asanas (postures) and pranayama (breath control).
+I also enjoy teaching children, both teenagers at my own studio and at triyoga and younger children in a local primary school.